SkylineCommunications/dataminer-docs-connectors/connector/doc/TDF_vDCM_Streaming.md

 ## How to use

-The **General** page displays the credentials and the connection status of the element with the device.
-There is also a button to import the csv files.
+The **General** page displays the credentials and the status of the connection with the device.
+There is also a button to import the CSV files (see [Initialization](#initialization)).

-The **DTOM** page displays the list of departments and the possibility to stop the Stream  and in the **v DCM** page the user can start and stop a particular stream.
+The **DTOM** page displays a list of the departments.
+You can also stop the stream there.

+On the **v DCM** page, you can start and stop a particular stream.